francescodiana99/fedkit-learn/README.md

 - **Federated Attack Simulator** Test the robustness of your federated learning system against various attacks and adversarial scenarios.
 - **Federated Datasets**: Access federated datasets or create your own for training and evaluation.

-We We provide code to simulate federated training of machine learning models (`federated/`), as well as code to simulate machine learning attacks (`attacks/`).
-Moreover, we implement standard federated learning datasets in `datasets/`.
+We provide code to simulate federated training of machine learning models (`fedklearn/federated/`), as well as code to simulate machine learning attacks (`fedklearn/attacks/`).
+Moreover, we implement standard federated learning datasets in `fedklearn/datasets/`.

 ## Paper Experiments
 To run the experiments in the paper, check `bash_scripts/README.md`.
 Experiments on a Toy Dataset can be found in `toy_experiments.ipynb`.